pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 788 OAuth | Spring Security
+I Continue learning more about the Spring security and OAuth more specific Auth0.

 #### Day 787 OAuth

 All day I am studying OAuth and how to integrate OAuth with Spring Security, I think that OAuth is hard to understand,  really I'm tired and I need to do deep dive in OAuth.